-Ljubljana is becoming ever more popular with visitors due to high quality of life.
-It is a city of greenery with its centre occupied by parks and woods.
-Ljubljana is also ideally situated for excursions around the country, for example, the Mediterranean coast it is no more than a 1 hour drive where you can visit the mediaeval towns of Piran and Isola, the nearest ski resort is no more than 20 minutes drive away and it is only slightly more to reach Lake Bled with its world-famous island.
+Ljubljana is becoming ever more popular with visitors due to a high quality of life, great food, good-natured nightlife and a variety of interesting sights - it is a city of greenery with its centre occupied by parks and woods.
+Ljubljana is ideally situated for excursions around the country, for example, the Mediterranean coast it is no more than a 1 hour drive where you can visit the mediaeval towns of Piran and Isola, the nearest ski resort is no more than 20 minutes drive away and it is only slightly more to reach Lake Bled with its world-famous island.
 In our opinion it is a delightful place to include in any fly-drive holiday in the region or even as a short break destination.
 It has a wonderful Castle and the city's cathedral and other impressive buildings are in the heart of the historic old town.

 Even for the present day people of Ljubljana culture is a way of living and thinking and is very much a part of everyday life.
 Over 10,000 cultural events take place in the city every year, among which there are 10 international festivals.
-Ljubljana is the capital, Slovenia’s commercial business centre, a university town, a cultural and dynamic art scene with a Secessionist charm.
-But above all, it is one of the most idyllic towns in Europe.
+Ljubljana is the capital, it is Slovenia’s commercial business centre, a university town, it hosts a cultural and dynamic art scene, all with a Secessionist charm - but above all, it is one of the most idyllic towns in Europe.
 When the weather is good, Ljubljana locals like to spend their afternoons in the numerous cafes on the river banks, where you are most welcome to join them.

 A long time ago, the Greek hero Jason and his companions from the ship Argo, stole the Golden Fleece from the Colchian king.
 In an effort to escape its pursuers the ship took a wrong turn and, instead of sailing south on the Aegean Sea, it found its way to the mouth of the Danube river.
 As there was no way back for them, they continued on up the Danube, the Sava and eventually the Ljubljanica.
 At the source of the Ljubljanica they stopped, took the ship apart, put the pieces on their shoulders and thus carried the ship to the Adriatic sea, where they put it back together and continued their way back home.
 Between the present-day Vrhnika and Ljubljana the Argonauts found a big lake surrounded by a marsh.
 It was here that Jason came across a terrible marsh monster, which he fought and eventually slew.
 This monster was the Ljubljana dragon, which today has its permanent abode on top of the castle tower in the Ljubljana coat of arms.